6 tried and tested content ideation tips for your website

 Content gap analysis

 Conducting a content gap analysis is the process of identifying missing content pieces that your competitors already have.
 The difference between this process and keyword research is that you essentially uncover additional areas to write about from competitors in your industry.
+This method is particularly useful if you find yourself running out of keyword ideas.

-This analysis involves taking multiple competitors’ sites and comparing their keyword rankings and URLs with your own domain.
+This analysis involves taking multiple competitors’ sites and comparing their keyword rankings and URLs with your domain.
 Tools such as the competitor analysis on AHRefs is a fast and effective way of digging out this data:

 Optimise existing content

-Building on the content ideation tip above, a significant portion of your content strategy will likely involve optimising, enhancing and expanding existing content.
+Expanding on the content ideation tip above, a significant portion of your content strategy will likely involve optimising, enhancing and expanding existing content.

 Great content doesn’t always have to be new.
 If your website has been live for a while, it’s important to run content audits to identify improvements for existing pieces.
 For a quick win, start with a live URL and update the copy.
 You’d be surprised how quickly a keyword can jump from position 15 to 1-5 after quality optimisation.